-Available Designs: Different colours range from Pebble, Ocean, Rata, Piha, Lagoon, and Dusk.
+Available Designs: Different colours range from Pebble, Tide, Ocean, Rata, Piha, and Dusk.

 Other Features: The Woolbabe fits a 5 point travel harness.

-Where you can get it from: Sleep Store Australia and New Zealand ONLINE, plus other boutique sleeping bag retailers.
+Where you can get it from: The Sleep Store Australia and New Zealand ONLINE, plus other boutique sleeping bag retailers.

 Our Review of the Woolbabe Sleeping Bag: